BrandonNguyenTh/FYRE-Assignment/README.md

 # Programming activities
 September 9th: Arduino

-program1.py: Hello world (Device connection)
+- program1.py: Hello world (Device connection)

-program2.py: Output name
+- program2.py: Output name

-program3.py: Revised program 2 using variables
+- program3.py: Revised program 2 using variables

-program4.py: Blinking LED
+- program4.py: Blinking LED

 September 14th: Microcontroller and circuits

-Program5.py: We used ChatGPT to program an alarm system with a red LED and a green LED.
+- Program5.py: We used ChatGPT to program an alarm system with a red LED and a green LED.
 Collaborated with teammates.

-Program6.py: We used ChatGPT to program a motor to spin 180 degrees starting from a 0 degree position using a contact switch and resetting it back to 0 degrees when the contact switch is pressed again.
+- Program6.py: We used ChatGPT to program a motor to spin 180 degrees starting from a 0-degree position using a contact switch and resetting it back to 0-degrees when the contact switch is pressed again.
 Collaborated with teammates